alonsobsd/bhyvemgr/README.md

 bhyvemgr add each tap interface to **bhyve0** bridge when a virtual machine is started.
 The same way it deletes and removes tap interface when a virtual machine is stopped.

 ## Best network configuration
 On another hand, if you want use bhyve with a better network features (dhcpd and dns features) including NAT support, you need configure some additional services like dnsmasq and packet filter.
-Create a bridge and assign one ip address to it.
-This will be used like a gateway ip address for each virtual machine.
+Create a bridge and assign an ip address to it.
+This will be used like a gateway by each virtual machine.
 A subnet **10.0.0.0/24** will be used in this guide.

 ```sh
 gateway_enable="YES"